nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/datahub-arc-sharing.md

 - Public – Can be accessed without authentication.

 :bulb: By default every ARC and every group is set to **private**.

+## Roles and permissions

+If you create or upload an ARC to the DataHUB, you are the *Owner* by default.

+:bulb: Transferring an ARC to a group can make

 ## Privately work on a group-shared ARC